viniciusfer01/battlequest-api/README.md

   **Authentication:**
   Pass a valid API token in the `Authorization` header:
   `Authorization: Bearer <token>`
-  When `$ rails db:seed` is executed, it outputs an access token on the terminal:
+  When `$ bin/rails db:seed` is executed, it outputs an access token on the terminal:
   `Token de acesso criado: <your-access-token>`
   Then, it's possible to access the dashboard endpoint with `$ curl -H "Authorization: Bearer <your-access-token>" http://localhost:3000/api/v1/dashboard/index`